Lithium (medication): Mogens Schou and proving lithium's efficacy

+In 1954, Mogens Schou of Denmark confirmed lithium's efficacy in a randomzied double-blind placebo-controlled study with his colleagues.
+Schou and Paul Baastrup organized other studies over the following years and decades and published a variety of research papers about lithium.
+At the time, lithium was a major advance.
+Before the advent of lithium, barbiturates were the standard treatment for mania.

+However, lithium was met with great resistance by British psychiatry.
+To Aubrey Lewis and Michael Shepherd, from the Institute of Psychiatry at Maudsley Hospital, lithium was ‘dangerous nonsense’.
+Michael Shepherd and Barry Blackwell called lithium a 'therapeutic myth.'
+The Maudsley psychiatrists had a history of debunking ineffective medical treatments.
+They claimed that Schou was biased because his brother, who experienced recurrent depressions since childhood, had a dramatic response to lithium.
+Schou felt that it had cured him.

-The rest of the world was slow to adopt this treatment, largely because of deaths that resulted from even relatively minor overdosing, including those reported from the use of lithium chloride as a substitute for table salt.
-Largely through the research and other efforts of Denmark's Mogens Schou and Paul Baastrup in Europe, and Samuel Gershon and Baron Shopsin in the U.S., this resistance was slowly overcome.
-Following the recommendation of the APA Lithium Task Force (William Bunney, Irvin Cohen (Chair), Jonathan Cole, Ronald R. Fieve, Samuel Gershon, Robert Prien, and Joseph Tupin), the application of lithium in manic illness was approved by the United States Food and Drug Administration in 1970, becoming the 50th nation to do so.
+Largely through the research and other efforts of Mogens Schou and Paul Baastrup in Europe, and Samuel Gershon and Baron Shopsin in the U.S., resistance to lithium was slowly overcome.
+The American Psychiatric Association (APA) established a lithium task force chaired by Irvin M. Cohen, with members William Bunney, Jonathan Cole, Ronald R. Fieve, Samuel Gershon, Robert Prien, and Joseph Tupin.
+The recommendation of the lithium task force was to approve lithium.
+The application of lithium in manic illness was approved by the Food and Drug Administration in 1970, becoming the 50th nation to do so.
+Lithium is unique among medications in that it was developed by academics without pharmaceutical company sponsorship.
+As it is a natural element, it cannot be patented.

+Popular culture

 Lithium has now become a part of Western popular culture.
-Characters in Pi, Homeland, Premonition, Stardust Memories, American Psycho, Garden State, and An Unmarried Woman all take lithium.
-It's the chief constituent of the calming drug in Ira Levin's dystopian This Perfect Day.
-Sirius XM Satellite Radio in North America has a 1990s alternative rock station called Lithium, and several songs refer to the use of lithium as a mood stabilizer.
+Characters in Maude, Pi, Homeland, Premonition, Stardust Memories, American Psycho, Garden State, and An Unmarried Woman all take lithium.
+Lithium is the chief constituent of the calming drug in Ira Levin's dystopian novel This Perfect Day.

+SiriusXM Satellite Radio in North America has a 1990s alternative rock station called Lithium, and several songs refer to the use of lithium as a mood stabilizer.
 These include: "Equilibrium met Lithium" by South African artist Koos Kombuis, "Lithium" by Evanescence, "Lithium" by Nirvana, "Lithium and a Lover" by Sirenia, "Lithium Sunset", from the album Mercury Falling by Sting, and "Lithium" by Thin White Rope.